 What is a Misdemeanor DUI in Illinois?

-Criminal legislation takes DUI arrests seriously, and the state will always prosecute them aggressively.
-That is because drivers under the influence often cause accidents leading to severe or, in the worst cases, fatal injuries.
-A first or, in most cases, second-time DUI arrest is a class-one misdemeanor.
+Criminal law takes DUI arrests seriously, and the state will always prosecute them aggressively.
+That is because drivers under the influence often cause accidents that cause severe or, in the worst cases, fatal injuries.
+A first- or second-time DUI arrest is a class-one misdemeanor, in most cases.
 If the court finds you guilty, you face many penalties, including jail time, drug and alcohol classes, an ignition interlock device, and steep fines.

 When an officer arrests a driver and charges them with a DUI, the potential consequences vary significantly, depending on which type of DUI charges they face.
 A misdemeanor DUI has fewer severe repercussions than a felony conviction, and the penalties aren’t as harsh.

 However, that does not mean a misdemeanor DUI will not have many adverse effects and consequences.
-You must take any arrest for driving under the influence seriously and begin preparing a powerful defense immediately.
+You must take any arrest for driving under the influence seriously and prepare a powerful defense immediately.

 Illinois Misdemeanor DUI Arrest Statute

 In Illinois, it is unlawful to drive, operate, or be in actual physical control of any motorized vehicle while intoxicated or under the influence of any substances.
 Physical control of a car can mean many things, including sleeping in the driver’s seat of your vehicle with the keys in the ignition.

 According to 625 ILCS 5/ Illinois Vehicle Code, depending on the circumstances of an arrest, the driver faces either a misdemeanor or felony conviction on their permanent criminal record.
 However, misdemeanor DUIs are the most common type of conviction.
 If an officer stops a driver and completes a breathalyzer showing that the motorist is under the influence, they will arrest and charge the driver with a DUI.